 – GNSS-SSR-OrbitCorrections

-The IE GNSS-SSR-OrbitCorrections is used by the location server to provide radial, along-track and cross-track orbit corrections.
+The IE GNSS-SSR-OrbitCorrections is used by the location server to provide radial, along-track and cross-track orbit corrections together with integrity information.
 The target device may use the parameters to compute a satellite position correction to be combined with the satellite position calculated from broadcast ephemeris.

 The parameters provided in IE GNSS-SSR-OrbitCorrections are used as specified for SSR Clock Messages (e.g., message type 1057 and 1063) in [30] and apply to all GNSSs.